Dublin Transport Authority

 The Authority is to promote the use of public transport in the GDA.
 It is to develop a single public transport brand for this purpose.
 It may give binding directions to rolled authorities, CIE and its subsidiaries.
 The Railway Procurement Agency and operators of Light Rail and Metro services with regard to the promotion of public transport and use of a single public transport brand.

-Responsibility in respect of the development of an integrated ticketing scheme is transferred from the Railway procurement agent to the Authority.
+Responsibility with respect to the development of an integrated ticketing scheme is transferred from the Railway procurement agent to the Authority.
 It may be assigned to a third party by the Agency.

 The Authority must give binding directions to public transport operators as it considers appropriate to participate in the ticketing scheme.
 They may be required to install equipment and comply with other requirements.
-There are similar provisions in respect of development of a fair scheme.
+There are similar provisions with respect to the development of a fair scheme.

 The Authority is to prepare a traffic management plan for the Greater Dublin area.
-It is to set out measures to secure optimum of persons, goods and vehicles.
-It is to include in particular steps to minimise impact from construction works relating to the provision of transport infrastructure and utility works.
+It is to set out measures to secure the optimum outcomes for persons, goods and vehicles.
+It is to include particular steps to minimise the impact of construction works relating to the provision of transport infrastructure and utility works.
 It is to maintain and provide accessible routes for persons with disability.

 Roads Authority in the GDA are to prepare local traffic plans for their area within six months of the publication of the strategic traffic management plan by the Authority.
-They are to do so having regard to guidelines issued by the Authority.
-The plan must be consistent with the strategic management plan made by the Authority.
+They are to do so with regard to guidelines issued by the Authority.
+The program must be consistent with the strategic management plan made by the Authority.

-The Authority may require roads authorities to enter agreements with each other regarding traffic management or other matters relevant to the Authority’s functions.
+The Authority may require road authorities to enter agreements with each other regarding traffic management or other matters relevant to the Authority’s functions.
 It may specify the terms and conditions of the agreement.

 The Authority is responsible for pursuing demand management measures.
-It may give direction to public transports authorities to implement necessary measures.
-It may issue guidelines to public authorities on implementation of demand measures.
+It may give direction to public transport authorities to implement necessary measures.
+It may issue guidelines to public authorities on the implementation of demand measures.

-The Authority may promote, undertake and fund researching in matters relevant to its functions including where undertaken by third party.
-The Authority is responsible for compilation and publication of information, data and statistics relating to transports.
-This may include travel time to work, satisfaction surveys etc. The Authority has power to require third persons with the data and statistics to furnish the relevant information to them.
+The Authority may promote, undertake and fund research in matters relevant to its functions, including where undertaken by a third party.
+The Authority is responsible for the compilation and publication of information, data and statistics relating to transport.
+This may include travel time to work, satisfaction surveys etc. The Authority has the power to require third persons with the data and statistics to furnish the relevant information to them.

-The Authority may give directions to the National Roads Authority requiring it to take action in order to give priority to public transport in situations where it considers that the NRA is acting in consistence with the Authority’s functions.
-The Authority must consult with the NRA before giving it a direction.
+The Authority may give directions to the National Roads Authority, requiring it to take action in order to give priority to public transport in situations where it considers that the NRA is acting consistently with the Authority’s functions.
+The Authority must consult with the NRA before giving it direction.

 The NRA is required to get the consent of the Authority before executing statutory powers in respect of toll roads.
 The NRA and road authorities are to exercise their functions in a manner consistent with the Authority’s transport strategy.

-The Authority may bring proceedings to prosecute summary offenses under the legislation.
+The Authority may bring proceedings to prosecute summary offences under the legislation.
 The Authority may appoint authorised officers.
-It is an offense to obstruct or impede or give false information to an authorised officer.
+It is an offence to obstruct or impede or give false information to an authorised officer.